smallwoj/dnd-website-template-old/README.md

 The Recap page is controlled by markdown files in the `src/assets/recaps` folder.
 You can put whatever you want in them, but the file name needs to be the day of the session, saved in the format `YYYY-MM-DD.md` For example, the recap for the session on May 8th, 2022 would be saved as `2022-05-08.md`.
 # Deploying to Netlify
 ## Update the name
+To update the name of your site, update the `app` field in [src/globals.js](src/globals.js).
 ## Update the favicon
+You can set the favicon (in `public/favicon.ico`) to whatever youd like!
+I personally use https://realfavicongenerator.net/ to convert an image to a favicon.
+Just replace the file.
+## Setting up Netlify
+First, create an account at https://www.netlify.com/.
+To save time, I recommend creating a Netlify account using your GitHub account, as you will need to link Netlify to GitHub at some stage.

+Click `Add new site` -> `Import an existing project`.

+Click on `GitHub` in the `Connect to Git provider` section.
+Your repository should appear in the list.

+You shouldn't need to change any of the settings, as this project was built with the default Netlify settings in mind.

+After clicking `Deploy Site`, your site should build and deploy!

+To update the url, click `Site Settings` and then click `Change site name`.

 # Development Commands
 ## Project setup